stackforge/fuel-docs/pages/release-notes/v5-0/050-known-issues.rst

   in the storage settings.
-  It is possible to use Ceph as the storage backend for Glance and for Swift/S3 object storage, but it must be configured .
+  It is possible to use Ceph as the storage backend for Glance and for Swift/S3 object storage, but it must be configured manually.
   See `LP1316377 <https://bugs.launchpad.net/fuel/+bug/1316377>`_.

 Additional MongoDB roles cannot be added to an existing deployment